matthewzring/CyberScores/README.md

 If you need help with the bot, please join [the support server](https://discord.gg/FqPbspP).

 ## Note
 This is a forked version of CyberScores.
-The original repo can be found here: https://github.com/glen3b/CyPatScoreboardBot<br>
-Currently the original repo is not actively maintained so I decided to create this fork.
+The original repo can be found here: https://github.com/glen3b/CyPatScoreboardBot.
+Currently, the original repo is not actively maintained so I decided to create this fork.
 If the main repo will be maintained again, this fork will follow up and include all updates from it.

 ## Disclaimer
 This bot is not affiliated with [Air & Space Forces Association](https://www.afa.org/) or the [CyberPatriot Program](https://www.uscyberpatriot.org/).
 Scores and standings on the CyberPatriot Competition System live scoreboard, and those reported by the bot, are unofficial and subject to review and adjustments.